 Unprecedented press freedom violations by Guinea’s military junta

-Reporters Without Borders (RSF) calls on Guinea’s military junta to stop obstructing journalists, after a wave of press freedom violations in the past 10 days that is without precedent since the military seized power in September 2021.
+Reporters Without Borders (RSF) calls on Guinea’s military junta to stop obstructing journalists, after a wave of press freedom violations in the past 10 days – including Internet cuts, social media censorship and radio station jamming – that is without precedent since the military seized power in September 2021.

 For the first time in Guinea’s history, organisations representing public and private sector TV, radio, print and online media staged a “Day without Media” protest on 23 May to denounce the social media cuts, restrictions on access to online media, equipment seizures and intimidation to which the authorities have subjected them in response to political unrest.

 This obstruction is unprecedented.
 The military seemed receptive to the recommendations that RSF made in October 2021 but now, nearly two years after they took power, the situation is worsening dramatically and the number of violations against journalists and media is growing alarmingly.
 The junta must rein in its increasingly authoritarian tendencies and, as a matter of urgency, must take steps to safeguard press freedom instead of restricting it.

 Amid opposition protests and calls for protests against the junta, social media such as Facebook, Instagram, WhatsApp and TikTok have been cut and Internet access has been restricted for the past week or so.
 The signals of radio stations such as privately-owned Fim FM and Djoma FM have been jammed, and news sites such as Africa Guinée and Guinée Matin have been inaccessible.